 LMI

-Boards must ensure that before providing an employer with workforce services, Workforce Solutions Office staff verifies that the employer has an account in WorkInTexas.com or is eligible to establish an account in WorkInTexas.com.
+ES Supervisory staff must ensure that before providing an employer with workforce services, Workforce Solutions Office staff verifies that the employer has an account in WorkInTexas.com or is eligible to establish an account in WorkInTexas.com.
 Refer to C-200: Employer Access to Systems and Services.

 C-602: Making Contacts and Filling Job Orders

-Boards must ensure that after an employer enters a job order in WorkInTexas.com, the process of searching for qualified job seekers to refer to the employer begins.
+ES Supervisory staff must ensure that after an employer enters a job order in WorkInTexas.com, the process of searching for qualified job seekers to refer to the employer begins.
 Job seekers registered in WorkInTexas.com are a primary source of qualified job seekers.
 Instructions for conducting automated searches for qualified job seekers are in the WorkInTexas.com User Guide.

-Boards must ensure that Workforce Solutions Office staff adhere to the following guidelines in the referral and placement process:
+ES Supervisory staff must ensure that ES Merit staff adheres to the following guidelines in the referral and placement process:

-Give eligible veterans priority over all other equally qualified individuals in the receipt of services funded in whole or in part by the US DOL, in accordance with 20 CFR, Part 1010.
+Give eligible veterans priority over all other equally qualified individuals in the receipt of services funded in whole or in part by the DOL, in accordance with 20 CFR, Part 1010.
 This process is automated in WorkInTexas.com during the two-day veterans hold.

 Give eligible veterans priority over all other equally qualified individuals in the receipt of employment assistance or job training services funded in whole or in part by state funds, in accordance with Texas Labor Code, Chapter 302, Subchapter G.